tedneward/Azgaarnoth/Classes/Mystic/Immortal.md

     npc.bonusactions.append("***Surge of Action (5 psi).*** As a bonus action, you can Dash or make one weapon attack.")

 def corrosivemetabolism(npc):
-    npc.bonusactions.append("***Psychic Focus: Corrosive Metabolism.*** While focused on this discipline, you have resistance to acid and poison damage.")
+    npc.bonusactions.append("***Psychic Focus: Corrosive Metabolism.*** While focused on this discipline, you have resistance to acid and poison damage.
+The benefit lasts until you are incapacitated or until you use another bonus action to choose a different focus benefit.
+You can have only one psychic focus benefit at a time, and using the psychic focus of one discipline doesn't limit your ability to use other disciplines.")

     npc.actions.append("***Corrosive Touch (1–7 psi).*** You deliver a touch of acid to one creature within your reach.
 The target must make a Dexterity saving throw, taking 1d10 acid damage per psi point spent on a failed save, or half as much damage on a successful one.")